syncfusion-content/javascript-docs/js/api/ejDropDownList.md

 With the help of this property, you can make a single or multi selection with the DropDownList and display the text in two modes, delimiter and visual mode.
-In delimiter mode, you can separate the items by using delimiter character such as comma (,) or semi-colon (;) or any other special character.
-In the visual mode, the items are showcased like boxes with close icon in textbox.
+In delimiter mode, you can separate the items by using the delimiter character such as comma (,) or semi-colon (;) or any other special character.
+In the visual mode, the items are showcased like boxes with close icon in the textbox.

 Default Value: